This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For many parents of children with cerebral palsy, it is the evaluation of delays that leads to a diagnosis of the condition.

-If you see delays in your child’s development, speak to your pediatrician, and consider having specialists evaluate your child.
-Some children simply have early delays and then catch up later.
+If you see delays in your child’s development, speak to your pediatrician and consider having specialists evaluate your child.
+Some children have early delays and then catch up later.
 If the delays persist, there is likely something else going on.

 A physical exam can uncover physical developmental delays, but gauging the other types of delays usually requires more thorough observations.
 A complete evaluation may require a developmental specialist, a neurologist, and a developmental psychologist.